PlasmaHH/soundindicator/README.md

   -v [ --verbose ] arg                  Increase the initial logging level (may
-                                        be overridden by a config file) -b [ --banner ] [=arg(=1)]            Indicator output in banner mode -m [ --mode ] arg                     Operating mode: plot -a [ --average ] arg (=1)             Average over that many runs in plot mode
+                                        be overridden by a config file) -b [ --banner ] [=arg(=1)]            Indicator output in banner mode -m [ --mode ] arg                     Operating mode: plot or volume -a [ --average ] arg (=1)             Average over that many runs in plot mode
   -A [ --axis ] arg                     The axis to use in plot mode